spicybung/VC2SAMP/README.md

 This is a conversion of Vice City from GTA United 1.2 for SA-MP 0.3DL

 ## Download Models
+Check the release page for the latest models

+or alternatively:

 [http://sharemods.com/kkzd15mvm9g4/vicecity_models_v2_by_niko.zip.html](http://sharemods.com/kkzd15mvm9g4/vicecity_models_v2_by_niko.zip.html)

 ## Requeriments